Krishna1594/Krishna1594.github.io/_projects/(10) Commodities-and-Pesticides-Project.md

    ![Preview](https://i.postimg.cc/FRG0t7LG/P90samples.png)

-   A total of **1132 samples were held more than 90 days before testing those samples.**
+   A total of **1132 analytics results reveal the samples which were held more than 90 days before testing those samples.**

 ### Stored Procedure for calculating KPIs